bbernhard/nextload-client/env/docker/build-openssl/README.md

-#Howto
+# Howto

-This docker image allows to build OpenSSL (currently version 1.0.2q) for Android.
+This docker image allows to build OpenSSL (currently version 1.0.2t) for Android.
 In order to do so, follow the given instructions:

 * Build `Dockerfile` with:

-`docker build -t android-openssl .`
+`docker build -t openssl-android-docker-build .`

-* Start docker container with:
+* Start docker build:

-`docker run -it android-openssl`
+`docker run --mount type=bind,source="$(pwd)/output",target=/tmp/openssl -it openssl-android-docker-build`

-Inside the docker container, run the following script:

-`/tmp/build.sh`

-When it's done, you can find the built library in `/tmp/openssl-1.0.2q/build`.
+When it's done, you can find the built library in the `output` folder.